- What causes hormonal imbalance after pregnancy?

 What Causes Estrogen Dominance Post Childbirth?

 During pregnancy, the progesterone hormone is produced and regulated by the placenta to maintain a supportive environment inside the uterus (1).
-After the baby is born, there is a drop in the progesterone level, which typically does not increase until the woman starts ovulating post childbirth (2).
+After the baby is born, there is a decrease in the progesterone level, which typically does not increase until the woman starts ovulating post childbirth (2).
 This, in turn, causes an increase in the estrogen level that leads to estrogen dominance.

 How Does Estrogen Dominance Affect You Post Delivery?